Fountain of Hygiene

 The Design Museum will display Fountain of Hygiene shortlisted artworks and the Fountain of Tongues wishing well between 31 July - 30 August 2020.

 All designs will continue to be showcased online in a curated digital exhibition.
 Explore the concepts HERE.
+You can also donate to the British Red Cross through the platform and study the designs in detail.
 Below is the full list of winners in the various categories.

 The project seeks to explore the aesthetic, functional, social, gestural and experiential possibilities of enhanced hygiene.
 It is hoped that this will accelerate the establishment of new behavioural norms which benefit the ongoing health of global society.
 Ultimately, the aim is to explore how people can safely re-enter the public realm.

 The initiative sits within the wider context of the creative industries using the means at their disposal to reduce the physical, social and economic impact of the virus.
 LVMH is using the production lines of its perfume and cosmetic brands to produce large quantities of hydroalcoholic gels.
 Washyourlyrics.com by @neoncloth generates hand washing instructions accompanied by lyrics from a song of your choice.
 Bompas & Parr's work explores humankind’s relationship with the senses, with past projects including the launch of the British Museum of Food, the world’s first cultural institution exclusively dedicated to food and drink.
 Hygiene, hand washing and health and safety have always been significant aspects of the food system and central to the studio’s approach.
 Many of the entries presented are now moving to production, set to have an impact on how we navigate the world.
 Others are looking for partners to go to scale.